Anita Herbert Eats Pizza In Revealing Black Bra & Panties

 “Great Thanks for Sharing you have a Great Post,” a third fan chimed in.

-Last week, The Inquisitr shared that Herbert showed off her stellar figure once again — that time in sexy workout attire.
+Last week, The Inquisitr shared that Herbert showed off her stellar figure in sexy workout attire.
 The fitness pro looked nothing short of perfect in a tight black crop top that appeared to read “Fit Queen” in big and bold white letters, pairing it with some NSFW gray shorts.